larslarsen/go-ipfs/README.md

 - namesys/publisher.go change DefaultRecordTTL and DefaultPublishLifetime to one week.
 - namesys/namesys.go NewNameSystem takes in a database instance for caching records.
-- namesys/routing.go resolveOnce stores the resolved record in the database using `cachePrefix` and returns the record when routing returns not found.
+- namesys/routing.go resolveOnce stores the resolved record in the database using `cachePrefix` and returns the record when routing returns not found if UsePersistentCache is true.
 - namesys/namesys.go NewNameSystem takes in a custom DNSResolver instance which can be nil.

-- repo/config/ipns.go Add QuerySize paramter to IPNS config.
+- repo/config/ipns.go Add QuerySize and Use PersistentCache paramters to IPNS config.

 - core/core.go startOnlineServices takes in a DNSResolver to initialize the `NameSystem` with.
 - core/builder.go add a DNSResolver to the build config to pass into startOnlineServices